binance/binance-connector-dotnet/README.md

     }
 }
 ```

-Please find more  examples folder to check for more endpoints.
+Please find `Examples` folder to check for more endpoints.

-## Websocket
+## WebSocket Stream

+Usage Example
 ```csharp
 using System;
 using System.Threading;